code-wizard21k/code-wizard21k/README.md

 4. "There is no substitute for hard work.
 Never give up.
 Never stop believing.
 Never stop fighting." -

 5. "Limitations live only in our minds.
 But if we use our imaginations, our possibilities become limitless."
-💯

-Go confidently in the direction of your dreams.
-Live the life you have imagined.

-1. "Whatever the mind can conceive and believe, it can achieve."
-2. "It always seems impossible until it’s done."

-3. "The only limit to our realization of tomorrow will be our doubts of today." -

-4. "There is no substitute for hard work.
-Never give up.
-Never stop believing.
-Never stop fighting." -

-5. "Limitations live only in our minds.
-But if we use our imaginations, our possibilities become limitless."

 ## Skills